dl4se/DL4SE_2020/README.md

 # Studying the Usage of Text-To-Text Transfer Transformer to Support Code-Related Tasks

-In this work, we study a novel transformers architecture T5(text-to-text Transfer Transformer) to support Code-Related Tasks.
+In this work, we explore the capabilities of novel transformers architecture, ***T5(Text-To-Text Transfer Transformer)*** to support Code-Related Tasks.

+For all the details :point_right: <a href=''>:page_facing_up:</a>

-#### Learning Pipeline
+#### Pipeline

-In order to pre-train and then finetune a [T5 small](https://github.com/google-research/text-to-text-transfer-transformer) we need a new sentencepiece model to accomodate the expanded vocabulary given by the java programming language, an abstracted version of the java tokens and tecnical natural language.
+In order to pre-train and then finetune a [T5 small](https://github.com/google-research/text-to-text-transfer-transformer) we need a new sentencepiece model to accomodate the expanded vocabulary given by the java programming language,  abstracted java tokens and tecnical natural language.

 *  ##### How to train a new <a href='https://github.com/google/sentencepiece/blob/master/python/README.md'>SPmodel</a>